chrishawnm/Data-Skills-4-All/README.md

 To Run (streamlit example R)
    - download csv files
    - run commented out code in your python ide starting in lines 24 to 38 this will create the pandas dataframes that then are ingested into a local sqlite database
-   - open terminal and navigate to where streamlit python file was downloaded , run the following command streamlit_example_r.py
+   - open terminal and navigate to the folder where streamlit python file was downloaded and make sure the local database is saved in the same folder
+   - run the following command streamlit_example_r.py
    - a browser window will show up with the application

 ![Image Alt text](/images/Streamlit_example_R.png "Optional title")